What are my rights as a father?

 Divorce or paternity (for single fathers) actions are not a doom and gloom scenario for dads like you.
 Just because you are a father in California, and especially if you are the breadwinner, does not mean you get the short end of the stick when it comes to seeing your children, and paying or receiving support.
 There are things you can do to protect yourself and it’s important that you know what your rights are as a father in California with all of these issues.

-If you have questions about your rights as a father, contact our experienced family law attorneys in the O.C.
+If you have questions about your rights as a father, contact our experienced family law attorneys.

 What are my rights as a father in California regarding legal custody of my children?

 Joint legal custody in California – what is it?

 Joint legal custody in California is all about share and share alike.
 It is about sharing information related to the child and making decisions mutually as opposed to one parent making important decisions in a child’s life.
 Joint legal custody includes decisions and sharing of information about a child’s health, safety, education and general welfare.

 Your rights as a father to joint legal custody in California

 California law favors joint legal custody for parents.
 California law explicitly prefers parents to share in the decision-making process related to the child.
 Your rights as a father include being involved in every important aspect of your child’s life.
 This includes but is not limited to:

 - Decisions related to the child’s school and extra curricular activities.